 Once you're finished, click 'Next'

-The next step in setting up the Slack Enterprise Grid integration is the Channel selection.
-Here you will see the list of channels per workspace.
-The total number of channels is listed in the top right.
+The next step in setting up the Slack Enterprise Grid integration is the Channels selection.
+The total number of channels is listed in the top left.

-Note: If you only selected Direct and/or Multiparty Messages, you will skip these channel selection screens.
+Note: If you only selected Direct and/or Multiparty Messages, you will skip the channel selection screen.

-You can search for channels by using the filter or by expanding the workspaces to see a list of channels within them.
+You can search for channels by using the filter.
 Private channels are shown with a lock icon beside their name.

 Onna will need to gather all user accounts related to Slack.
 If you have over 5000 users on your account, this process may take up to a minute.
-You'll see a counter of the accounts being gathered as demonstrated below:
+Once loaded you can select your desired user accounts to sync.

 The Slack Enterprise account will be listed in your Sources.

 Searching across the account

 Files will be visible on the user dashboard.
 If you mapped them to a single user, head to that user's account.
 Results will begin populating as soon as the connection is made.